 There are two available options to work as a locum GP with RWAV:

 This option is ideal for a GP looking for variety within general practice, while still having a sense of longer term stability.
-As an RWAV Employed Locum, your contract will be with RWAV, which will see you undertaking multiple placements across country Victoria.
+As an RWAV Contracted GP Locum, your contract will be with RWAV, which will see you undertaking multiple placements across country Victoria.

 This option is ideal for a GP seeking to work on an independent basis.
 The GP can opt to work as much or as little as they want, depending on availability.